frakture/frakture-docs/docs/schema/README.md

 `attribution` -- The attribution table contains one entry per attributed transaction.
 A transaction is attributed when it is uniquely paired up with a source message, using Frakture's attribution algorithm.
 `transaction_metadata` - Global tables that store additional metadata about transactions, including overrides, origin sourcing, etc.

-### Summary views
+### Summary Views
 `transaction_summary` - Global view that includes information from the source code dictionary

-## Level 3 - Source Code parsing and Global Stats
+## Level 2 - Source Code parsing and Global Stats
-Level 3 is all about source code management and parsing.
+Level 2 is all about source code management and parsing.
 For most advanced users, source codes are the core to quality cross-channel reporting.
 Frakture aggregates the source codes, then attempts to auto-parse them into elements designed for reporting.

 `source_code_dictionary` - A full list of all source codes from your organization, whether it be from messages, transactions, or people.
 Also contains information on auto-parsing, such as the format that matched, and the resulting extracted elements (like source_code_channel, agency, audience, etc).
 Elements also have corresponding _label fields that are suitable for humans.

 `source_code_dictionary_override` - Contains human provided overrides for source codes.
 Bots don't put data into this table, but do consume it for building reports.

-`global_message_stats` -
+`source_code_stats` - Statistics grouped by source code `source_code_stats_by_date` - Statistics grouped by source code and by date

+### Summary Views
+Summary views are the most commonly used views to report on.
+They include data from the source code dictionary, including labels and other metadata, as well as statistics gathered from all components of Frakture.

+`source_code_summary` - Statistics grouped by source code, with additional dictionary definitions joined in.
+`source_code_summary_by_date` - Statistics grouped by Source code and date, with additional dictionary definition fields joined in